MunifTanjim/minimo/exampleSite/content/page/engineering-support.md

 ## Math and formulas

-Minimo comes with out-of-box [support for math and formulas based on MathJax](/docs/mathjax-support/).
+Engimo comes with out-of-box [support for math and formulas based on MathJax](/docs/mathjax-support/).

 ## Diagrams and charts